team-apm/apm/README.en.md

 2. Uncheck the plugins or scripts you do not want to register and click the "コピー" button.
 3. paste it into the Commons ID input field when you post a Nico Nico Douga, or into an external tool such as [コンテンツツリー登録支援ツール](https://textblog.minibird.jp/twitter/#contents-tree).

+### Updating apm

+- For the exe version, update using the automatic update feature or run the new exe file and install it.
+- For the zip version, download the new version and replace it with the old version.
+- The configuration files are stored under `Users\user\AppData` and in `apm.json` in each AviUtl folder, so the settings will be inherited in both cases.

 ## Other

 - If a package cannot be installed using the above method, it can be installed using the traditional method of manually copying the files.